 From Monday 22 March 2021, all TR-1 notifications in relation to voting rights held in an issuer admitted to trading on a UK regulated market, must be submitted to the FCA via the major shareholdings notification portal via the FCA’s Electronic Submission System (ESS).
 For more guidance on the registration and submission process, please refer to our user’s guide.
 If further assistance is required please email [email protected], with the subject line ‘DTR5 Registration and Submission’.

 If you are not registered to use the portal, please follow the instructions detailed in the section entitled Register to submit a notification to the FCA.

 Under the Disclosure Guidance and Transparency Rules Chapter 5 (DTR 5), shareholders and holders of financial instruments falling within DTR 5.3.1R (1) must sometimes make notifications.

-They require shareholders and holders of financial instruments falling within DTR 5.3.1R(1) to disclose to the issuer and to us when their holding reaches or falls below a given threshold.
+They require shareholders and holders of financial instruments falling within DTR 5.3.1R(1) to notify the issuer and the FCA when their holding reaches, exceeds or falls below a given threshold.